12 shipping-friendly food gift ideas for Christmas and beyond

 Shipping speed for caramels: You can pick the economy option.

 #4.
 Homemade Chocolate Bark – Chocolate bark has always been one of those foods that I don’t think gets enough love.
 Sure, it just looks like chocolate with a bunch of ingredients on top (and I guess it is), but I always enjoy eating it.
 You can also make caramelized white chocolate as a gift, that your recipient can break into pieces and bake into cookies or other baked goods.

 How to ship chocolate bark: Break the chocolate bark into pieces and layer in wax paper inside a sealable plastic tub, then ship in a cardboard box.
 If you’re not shipping in the summertime, you don’t need any coolers for the package, and you can pick a slower shipping option.
 In the summer when melting is an issue, you will need to pack with dry ice, and ship quickly.
 Chocolate bark keeps for at least a month at room temperature.

 Shipping speed for chocolate bark: In the summertime, you need a quick shipment.
 In cooler times of year, you can pick the economy option.

-How to ship homemade cocoa mix: Pack into sealable jars, then pad them well inside a cardboard box.
+How to ship homemade seasoning mix: Pack into sealable jars, then pad them well inside a cardboard box.
 Since all the ingredients are shelf stable, there is no need to cool anything, and the mix will last for several months at room temperature.

-Shipping speed for cocoa mix: You can pick the economy option.
+Shipping speed for homemade seasoning: You can pick the economy option.